learn-co-curriculum/python-p4-iam-putting-it-all-together-lab/README.md

 Handle login by implementing a `POST /login` route.
 It should:

-- Be handled in the `SessionsController` with a `create` action
+- Be handled in a `Login` resource with a `post()` method.
-- In the `create` action, if the user's username and password are authenticated:
+- In the `post()` method, if the user's username and password are authenticated:
-  - Save the user's ID in the session hash
+  - Save the user's ID in the session object.
-  - Return a JSON response with the user's ID, username, image URL, and bio
+  - Return a JSON response with the user's ID, username, image URL, and bio.
 - If the user's username and password are not authenticated:
-  - Return a JSON response with an error message, and a status of 401 (Unauthorized)
+  - Return a JSON response with an error message, and a status of 401 (Unauthorized).

-Make sure this route works as intended by running `learn test` before moving forward.
+Make sure this route works as intended by running `pytest testing/app_testing/app_test::TestLogin` before moving forward.
 You should also be able to test this in the React application by logging in via the login form.